-The Olympus OM-D E-M10 Mark III and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in August 2017 and October 2016.
+The Olympus OM-D E-M10 Mark III and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in August 2017 and October 2016.
 The E-M10 III is a mirrorless interchangeable lens camera, while the RX100 V is a fixed lens compact.
-The cameras are based on a Four Thirds (E-M10 III) and an one-inch sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on a Four Thirds (E-M10 III) and an one-inch (RX100 V) sensor.
+The Olympus has a resolution of 15.9 megapixels, whereas the Sony provides 20 MP.

-The side-by-side display below illustrates the physical size and weight of the Olympus E-M10 III and the Sony RX100 V. Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-M10 III – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Olympus E-M10 III and the Sony RX100 V is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (42 percent) than the Olympus E-M10 III.
 In this context, it is worth noting that neither the E-M10 III nor the RX100 V are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 V has a lens built in, whereas the E-M10 III is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the E-M10 III and their specifications in the Micro Four Thirds Lens Catalog.